 BLIND SPOT PRESS

-“An ANTIDOTE to the multitude of emotionally vacant singers, San Jose, California’s Cathy Lemons sounds genuinely wise, gritty, tender, wounded, and flirtatious, sometimes all at once.
+4 out of 5 Stars“An ANTIDOTE to the multitude of emotionally vacant singers, San Jose, California’s Cathy Lemons sounds genuinely wise, gritty, tender, wounded, and flirtatious, sometimes all at once.
 Fortunate to have harmonica champ Phil Berkowitz as her partner in songwriting and singing, she crystallizes her creative resolve to put across a program of smart, likeable originals, that sport winning riffs.
 Refreshingly mixing rock, blues, R&B, soul, and a dash of country, The Losers lean on technique and spirit equally.
 Special mention: Laura Chavez’s stirring lead guitar on Supernatural Blues.”

 (Phil) Berkowitz sings with straight forward feeling and burns on harp with particular fervor.
 Trading off solos they stand shoulder to shoulder and feed off one another, their strong bond and happiness wonderfully apparent…These are fresh, irresistible melodies….
 (Cathy) Lemons voice is beautiful—simultaneously soothing and commanding…The Lucky Losers and all their guest players is spot-on, punchy, and clear….
 They Simply can’t lose with their take on down-home, joyful, blues-drenched, blues-rocking.